-I believe all of us can live creatively however we choose to express it.
+I believe all of us can live creatively; however we choose to express it.
 But along with creativity comes vulnerability.
-Certainly, there’s something intimate about sharing one’s creative self.
+Indeed, there’s something intimate about sharing one’s creative self.
 But creativity in the garden offers a safe space.
 A forgiving place to dabble as we grow and learn that outcomes are not truly in our control.
-Yes, we choose plants based on their attributes we find appealing that fit our cultural environment such as planting zone, light, and soil pH.
+Yes, we choose plants based on their attributes we find appealing that fit our cultural environments, such as planting zone, light, and soil pH.
 Like any artist, we create a palette of colors and textures.
-We plan carefully for a sequence of blooms, an assortment of foliage and plant heights for a pleasing year-round display.
-Hopefully we serve as stewards of the environment and provide a place for pollinators and other wildlife.
+We plan carefully for a sequence of blooms, an assortment of foliage, and plant heights for a pleasing year-round display.
+Hopefully, we serve as stewards of the environment and provide a place for pollinators and other wildlife.
 Even so, there are always variables.

-We frustrate over Bambi, Peter Rabbit, and relatives of Punxsutawney Phil whose prediction for six more weeks of winter has technically ended.
+We frustrate over Bambi, Peter Rabbit, and relatives of Punxsutawney Phil, whose prediction for six more weeks of winter has technically ended.
 Yet there’s tons of snow covering spring bulbs that sprouted early due to warm days soon after the legendary groundhog saw his shadow.
 Thankfully plants are resilient.
 They will adjust.
 And we, as garden artists and dig in the dirt enthusiast, sit patiently contemplating what will come of the early sprouts.
-It’s the preamble of a new beginning.
-A new season.
-And art in the garden has a mind of its own.
-Just as creativity allows a space for surprises and mistakes which become lessons.
-Life lessons for those willing to listen.
+It’s the preamble of a new beginning—a new season.
+And art in the garden has a mind of its own just as creativity allows space for surprises and mistakes, which become lessons—life lessons for those willing to listen.
 The magic begins with letting go and allowing the gift of what grows in the world around us just be.

-In pursuit of creating a podcast version of our weekly chats (Garden Dilemmas, Delights & Discoveries), I’ve become a fan of Elizabeth Gilbert’s podcast Magic Lessons; an offshoot of her book Big Magic: Creative Living Beyond Fear.
-It turns out Liz Gilbert is speaking at Warren County Community College in Washington NJ on April 19th about Big Magic being used across curriculums.
+In pursuit of creating a podcast version of our weekly chats (Garden Dilemmas, Delights & Discoveries), I’ve become a fan of Elizabeth Gilbert’s podcast Magic Lessons, an offshoot of her book Big Magic: Creative Living Beyond Fear.
+It turns out Liz Gilbert is speaking at Warren County Community College in Washington NJ on April 19 (2017) about Big Magic used across curriculums.
 “There is irony in how this project is called Common Experience, as it is a special, uncommon experience to be able to hear authors such as Liz Gilbert in person right here in Warren County,” explained BJ Ward Professor of English.
-Though as curator of the Visiting Author Series funded by the Warren County Cultural and Heritage Commission, Ward has attracted many notable authors including Pulitzer Prize winners and National Book Award recipients.
-When asked how he recruits such headliners BJ replied, “Excellence begets excellence,” not bragging about himself; yet if you indulge in his books you’ll see why he’s the recipient of a Pushcart Prize for Poetry amongst many other accolades.
+Though as curator of the Visiting Author Series funded by the Warren County Cultural and Heritage Commission, Ward has attracted many notable authors, including Pulitzer Prize winners and National Book Award recipients.
+When asked how he recruits such headliners, BJ replied, “Excellence begets excellence,” not bragging about himself; yet, if you indulge in his books, you’ll see why he’s the recipient of a Pushcart Prize for Poetry amongst many other accolades.
 BJ Ward, native to Warren County, chose to remain here to share his gift of teaching creativity.
 I cherish his kind autograph in my copy of his latest book Jackleg Opera: